 Making a diagonal link with Oxford Street at the southern end of Tottenham Court Road is hidden-away Hanway Street, a conservation area with some recherché shops and bars, including a couple with Spanish connections – a reminder that Tottenham Court Road once had a reputation as London’s Latin quarter.

 The arrival of the Elizabeth line (Crossrail) at Tottenham Court Road in 2019 (or perhaps 2020, or even 2021) is expected to result in a 40 per cent increase in passenger traffic through the hugely enlarged station, making it busier than Heathrow airport.
-Accordingly, Camden council is planning a phased programme of improvements to the neighbouring public realm – and from spring 2020 sections of Tottenham Court Road’s one-way street may be permanently restricted to buses and bicycles during the daytime from Monday to Saturday.
+Accordingly, Camden council is planning a phased programme of improvements to the neighbouring public realm – and from spring 2020 sections of Tottenham Court Road will be restricted to buses and bicycles during the daytime from Monday to Saturday.

 In George Bernard Shaw’s play Pygmalion, Eliza Doolittle sells flowers on the corner of Tottenham Court Road.
 In Lerner and Loewe’s musical adaptation, My Fair Lady, Eliza lives in a Tottenham Court Road tenement, although she goes home to Drury Lane in the original play.